- Mentorship

 - Registration

+One of the benefits of Honors is that you get to register early for all courses.
 Early registration generally takes place in October (for Spring semesters) and March (for Fall semesters).
-That date will be publicized on The 4-1-1; please note that it is a single date.
-Honors students who fail to register on that date not only forfeit any UHP course reservations, but are then put back in the queue.
+That date will be publicized on The 4-1-1.
+Honors students who fail to register on that date will have access only to the remaining spots still available in classes.

-Should a student decide not to take an Honors course for which they have a reservation, they should contact the Honors Office at honors@siu.edu.
+Should a student decide not to take an Honors seminar for which they have a reservation, they should contact the Honors Office at honors@siu.edu.

 - Exit Interviews